yonicd/jsTree/README.md

 jsTree(nested_string,sep = '|-|')
 ```

-## Interacting with remote Repositories
+## Interacting with remote repositories

 ### Preview a github repo without cloning it